tomjaguarpaw/H2/posts/git-survival-guide.markdown

 *                 NEVER git pull (because that implies a merge)

 *                 NEVER stash, just commit to a temporary branch and rebase

+* NEVER use the staging area.
+It's a piece of mutable state you just don't need if you use `git add --patch`.

+* NEVER use .gitignore.
+It's another piece of mutable state you just don't need if you use use `git commit --patch`.